chef/automate/components/docs-chef-io/content/automate/managed_services.md

 ```

 {{< note >}}
-If you are taking backup from existing OpenSearch domain for ex: domain1 and restoring data to new Opensearch domain for ex: domain2 then please follow manual steps of registering snapshot repositories in new OpenSearch domain mentioned here: [Registering Snapshot Repository]({{< ref "managed_services.md#registering-snapshot-repository" >}}) before restoring backup into new OpenSearch domain.
+If you are taking backup from existing OpenSearch domain for ex: domain1 and restoring data to new OpenSearch domain for ex: domain2 then please follow manual steps of registering snapshot repositories in new OpenSearch domain mentioned here: [Registering Snapshot Repository]({{< ref "managed_services.md#registering-snapshot-repository" >}}) before restoring backup into new OpenSearch domain.
 {{< /note >}}